Hyundai Santa Cruz: Powertrain

-The Santa Cruz is available with the standard 2.5-liter 4-cylinder direct injection gasoline engine that produces 191 hp and 181 lbft of torque (U.S. only).
-A turbocharged 2.5-liter engine that produces 281 hp and 311 lbft of torque is available as an option (standard in Canada).
+The Santa Cruz is available with a standard naturally aspirated 2.5-liter 4-cylinder gasoline engine with both port and direct injection that produces 191 hp and 181 lbft of torque that is exclusive to the United States.
+A turbocharged 2.5-liter engine that produces 281 hp and 311 lbft of torque is available as an option, and is standard in Canada while being an option in the United States.
 The base engine is paired with an 8-speed automatic transmission, while the turbocharged engine is paired with an eight-speed dual-clutch automatic with paddle shifters.
-For the 2026 model year, the turbocharged engine became paired with an 8-speed automatic transmission replaced the dual-clutch automatic.
+For the 2026 model year, the turbocharged engine became paired with an 8-speed automatic transmission, replacing the dual-clutch automatic.

 Safety

 The 2022 Santa Cruz was awarded "Top Safety Pick" by IIHS.